Acupuncture and COVID-19

 In addition to treating cytokine storms, acupuncture can also treat stress-induced symptoms according to an Oxford University study.
 Lowering anxiety and stress is another great way to combat COVID.

-As the pandemic draws on past the 18-month mark, studies continue to suggest acupuncture as a safe and effective intervention for people suffering with COVID-19.
+As the pandemic draws on past the two-year mark, studies continue to suggest acupuncture as a safe and effective intervention for people suffering with COVID-19.
 While a simple treatment, it is incredibly powerful.
 Turning to acupuncture has never been more suitable than now for maintaining good health.

-Click to learn more about Acupuncture at Ochsner.
+Learn more about Acupuncture at Ochsner.